NIH-NCPI/locutus_utilities/README.md

     * Description: Choose the environment that the table is within.
     * Required: True
 * -f, --file
-    * Description: Choose the operation to perform.
+    * Description: The FILEPATH of the file containing the mappings.
+Recommended to store within the sideload_data dir, for ease of use.
     * Required: True
 * -t, --table
     * Description: The table_id that the mappings belong to. 'tb*' format